-The spine is like a length of elastic, able to quickly expand then move out of the way so to maximize how far each leg can swing.
+The spine is like a length of elastic, able to quickly expand then move out of the way so as to maximize how far each leg can swing.

-When you were a child did you ever spin a wheel or plate on a stick?
-You have to touch the plate lightly so it keeps spinning fast.
+When you were a child, did you ever spin a wheel or plate on a stick?
+You have to touch the plate lightly, so it keeps spinning fast.
 That’s like a cheetah when its paws touch the ground.

-With one delicate and rapid movement the cheetah can keep accelerating, thanks to ridged foot pads and non-retractable claws that maximize traction with the savannah.
+With one delicate and rapid movement, the cheetah can keep accelerating thanks to ridged footpads and non-retractable claws that maximize traction with the savannah.